 The TFSA accountholder may designate his or her spouse or common-law partner as a successor TFSA accountholder directly on the TFSA.
 Upon death of the TFSA accountholder, the proceeds of the TFSA plan simply continue to remain in the tax-sheltered vehicle and the successor TFSA accountholder becomes the new TFSA accountholder.
-It is important to note that, where the deceased TFSA accountholder was in an excess TFSA contribution position prior to his or her death, the successor TFSA accountholder is deemed to have made a TFSA contribution for the amount of this excess at the beginning of the month following his or her death.
+It is important to note that, where the deceased TFSA accountholder was in an excess TFSA contribution position prior to his or her death, the successor TFSA accountholder is deemed to have made a TFSA contribution for this excess amount at the beginning of the month following his or her death.

-Scenario Ten
+Scenario ten